Dear Stall Holder

 9. No extra tables, stands, boxes, chairs etc. must be added to your table without prior consent.

-Aisles, doorways and exits must be clear and free from obstructions at all times.
+Aisles, doorways and exits must always be clear and free from obstructions.

 10. Pegboards are available but must be requested at time of booking.
 The use of drawing pins or tape is strictly prohibited.
 Hooks will be provided for use with the pegboards.
 Pegboards will not be moved on the day of the fair.